AngusJK/Elements-Quiz/README.md

 ## Overview

-This app is designed as a tool to help learn the names, chemical symbols, and atomic numbers of the elements of the periodic table.
+This app is designed as a tool to help students learn the names, chemical symbols, and atomic numbers of the elements of the periodic table.
 Game 1 shows the user randomly selected chemical symbols and asks them to supply the corresponding element name.
 Game 2 shows the user randomly selected element names and asks them to supply the corresponding atomic number.
 Game 3 shows the user randomly selected element names and asks them to supply the corresponding chemical symbol.
-In each game the questions continue to be automatically supplied until the user gives an incorrect answer.
-At that point their scores (the number of consecutive correct answers) is added to the list of high scores for that game.
+In each game the questions continue to be supplied automatically until the user gives an incorrect answer.
+At that point their score (the number of consecutive correct answers) is added to the list of high scores for that game.

 ## Final Product